JacobFV/Scattered-AGI-Ideas/notes/README.md

 Reading *Spinning Up: SAC*, maximum entropy action is about the least environmental influence.
 Internally, the agent minimizes entropy.

+## ...

+Totally intrinsic RL does not ignore rewards.
+It might even explore the information the state distributions bring to reward distributions.
+But it is not necesarily motivated to maximize reward.

 ## 11 August 2020

 *Read and reflected on task-mode network, saliency network, default mode network*